mailchimp/statistrano/doc/config/task-definitions.md

 ### Define Your Own Tasks

-For this we have two methods usable in the configuration blog, `task_namespace` and `task`.
+For this we have two methods usable in the configuration blog, `namespace` and `task`.

-`task_namespace` wraps any tasks (or other namespaces) you define to allow creating a sane structure to your new tasks.
+`namespace` wraps any tasks (or other namespaces) you define to allow creating a sane structure to your new tasks.

 `task` creates a new task with name & description.
 Like the `build_task` and `post_deploy_task` if you give your block arity you'll be able to access the deployment.